Uniquely-Nuryn/Uniquely-Nuryn.github.io/_pages/home.md

 As someone who is pursuing STEM and also a creative soul, I'm keen on exploring the fusion of STEM with artistry.
 I'm driven by a constant desire to learn, develop my skills and find my niche while seeking opportunities that support my personal and professional growth.

-Outside of my work, I enjoy doing art, ballet, exercising and reading books.
+Outside of my work, I enjoy doing art, ballet, exercising and reading (preferably fiction) books.